 The application tab helps you configure different scroll settings for desired apps.
 Once the application is added to the list, just double-click it to define individual scroll settings.

-You can choose scroll it by a set number of lines or to scroll a page at a time option.
-You could also remove an application or window from the KatMouse scroll settings by selecting corresponding option – Don’t Handle Window At All option.
+You can choose to scroll it by a set number of lines or to scroll a page at a time option.
+You could also remove an application or window from the KatMouse scroll settings by selecting the corresponding option – Don’t Handle Window At All option.

 Classes